zenecture/neuroflow/README.md

 Another important aspect is the numerical type of the net, which is set by explicitly annotating `Double` on the settings instance.
 For instance, on the GPU, you might want to work with `Float` instead.
 Have a look at the `Settings` class for the complete list of options.

-Be aware that a network must start with a layer typed `In` and end with a layer typed `Out`.
-If a network doesn't follow this rule, it won't compile.

 # Training